ReeceGoding/Frustration-One-Year-With-R/README.md

     [*The R
     Inferno*](https://www.burns-stat.com/pages/Tutor/R_inferno.pdf).

--   Variable names can be partially matched.
+-   Argument names can be partially matched.
 See [this link](https://rosettacode.org/wiki/Named_parameters#R) for some examples.
 I can’t tell if it’s disgusting or awesome, but it’s definitely dangerous.
 If I called `f(n = 1)`, I probably didn’t mean